National Airlines (1934–1980): 1950s

 This decade saw the introduction of the Convair 340/440, the Douglas DC-7, and the Lockheed L-1049 Super Constellation.
 On December 10, 1958, National became the first airline to operate domestic jet flights, using a Boeing 707 leased from Pan American World Airways between Miami and New York.
 In 1959 the Lockheed L-188 Electra was introduced into the fleet.
 It was the only turboprop aircraft type ever operated by the airline.
-At the end of the decade Houston and Boston were the ends of the network with heavy emphasis on service between Florida and the U.S. East Coast and Gulf Coast.
+At the end of the decade, Houston and Boston were the ends of the network, with heavy emphasis on service between Florida and the U.S. East Coast and Gulf Coast.

 1960s

-With the award of traffic rights on the southern transcontinental route on March 11, 1961, National Airlines gained access to California and began operating new Douglas DC-8s between Florida and Los Angeles and San Francisco with a number of flights stopping in Houston and/or New Orleans (previously, American Airlines, Delta Air Lines and National had together operated Douglas DC-6s and DC-7s through between Miami and California).
-In March 1962, National scheduled one round trip transcontinental nonstop: National flights 34 and 35 between Miami and Los Angeles on DC-8s.
+With the award of traffic rights on the southern transcontinental route on March 11, 1961, National Airlines gained access to California and began operating new Douglas DC-8s between Florida and Los Angeles and San Francisco, with a number of flights stopping in Houston and/or New Orleans (previously, American Airlines, Delta Air Lines, and National had together operated Douglas DC-6s and DC-7s between Miami and California).
+In March 1962, National scheduled one round trip transcontinental nonstop flight: National flights 34 and 35 between Miami and Los Angeles on DC-8s.
 Concerning international destinations in Central and South America, a cooperation involving interchange flights with Pan Am was set up.

-In the early 1960s National started new service with the Lockheed Electra propjet to Las Vegas and San Diego.
+In the early 1960s, National started a new service with the Lockheed Electra propjet to Las Vegas and San Diego.
 Eastbound coast to coast routes flown with the Electra included San Diego-Los Angeles-Houston-New Orleans-Miami and San Francisco-Las Vegas-Houston-New Orleans-Tampa-Orlando-Jacksonville.
-National had other long, multistop routings with the Electra such as Boston-New York City-Jacksonville-Orlando-Tampa-New Orleans-Houston-Las Vegas-San Francisco.
-National flight 223 departed Boston at 7:30am and arrived in San Francisco at 8:42pm.
+National had other long, multistop routings with the Electra ,such as Boston-New York City-Jacksonville-Orlando-Tampa-New Orleans-Houston-Las Vegas-San Francisco.
+National fFight 223 departed Boston at 7:30am and arrived in San Francisco at 8:42pm.

 In 1962 Louis Bergman "Bud" Maytag, Jr. (grandson of Maytag Corporation founder Frederick Louis Maytag I), who had previously led Frontier Airlines bought a majority share in National Airlines and replaced George T. Baker as CEO.
 In 1960 the airline modernized its fleet with new Douglas DC-8s, followed by ten new Boeing 727-100 trijets, the first of which was delivered in 1964.